 By Phyllis Bennis*

 *Phyllis Bennis directs the New Internationalism Project at the Institute for Policy Studies.
-Her most recent book is Understanding ISIS and the New Global War on Terror: A Primer.
+She’s the author of the book Understanding the Palestinian-Israeli Conflict.